 There are so many patterns available both online and offline.
 A quick search on Pinterest will offer up lots of ideas too.
 You could even check out my Sewing Patterns Pinterest Board for inspiration, where I curate a vast collection of Sewing patterns of varying complexity.

-To make things a little easier, I’ve collected a list of easy sewing patterns for beginners that would make a great starting point.
+To make things a little easier, I’ve collected a list of five easy sewing patterns for beginners below that will make a great starting point for anyone wanting to sew clothes.

 Now, this list is not exhaustive.
 There are so many patterns out there that it would take forever to search them all.
 What this list is, is a go to list for stylish, fashionable beginner sewing patterns.
 We want fashionable, not fuddy-duddy, and this list is a great start.